 We enjoy wandering through the marketplace, looking at what’s new in the stalls, grabbing a Ronto Wrap or two (…or three!), popping into Dok-Ondar’s, and having dessert at Docking Bay 7.

 We find it pretty easy to spend an hour or so in Galaxy’s Edge with each visit to Disney’s Hollywood Studios, and this is before we even get to the attractions.
-Keep in mind, this is after visiting Batuu well over a couple-dozen times at this point.
+Keep in mind, this is after visiting Batuu dozens of times at this point.
 It is far and away the most inviting space at Disney’s Hollywood Studios.

 Honestly, it’s been a bit since we’ve done Millennium Falcon Smugglers Run.
 In part because we did it so many times when it opened, and in part because the grunt work mission is a snooze.
 (I was secretly hoping there’d be a surprise drop of the “real” mission once Star Wars: The Rise of Skywalker was released, but alas…)

-Then there’s Star Wars: Rise of the Resistance, which has consumed an inordinate amount of our time this holiday season since it opened (even though we’ve still only done the attraction a few times!).
+Then there’s Star Wars: Rise of the Resistance, which has consumed an inordinate amount of our time since it opened.
 This has a ton of re-rideability, and is one of the very best attractions in all of Walt Disney World.

 Of course, the Osborne Family Spectacle of Dancing Lights was less about substance and more about being there.
 We could stand on the Streets of America for hours night in and night out simply soaking up the ambiance and people-watching.